 The Group provides 12 month Wrkr Platform licences and Wrkr SMSF Hub (Wrkr PAY) subscriptions to customers that are paid at commencement of the contract term.
 The obligations of the contracts are met over the 12 month time period.
+The Group also has development and implementation contracts structured on 50% payable upon commencement of contract and the remaining 50% payable upon completion.
 Contract liabilities are recognised for the value of the contracts at their commencement and recognised as revenue over the contract period as the obligations are met.

-Note 15.
+Note 17.
 Contract liabilities (continued)

-The aggregate amount of the transaction price allocated to the performance obligations that are unsatisfied at the end of the reporting period was \$664,077 as at 30 June 2023 (\$431,069 as at 30 June 2022) and is expected to be recognised as revenue in future periods as follows:
+The aggregate amount of the transaction price allocated to the performance obligations that are unsatisfied at the end of the reporting period was \$832,297 as at 30 June 2024 (\$664,077 as at 30 June 2023) and is expected to be recognised as revenue in future periods as follows: